ryanthnguyen/ConOrg/UserStories.md

 - US Check bio for guests
   - Description: The user should be able to access the bios of different guests
   - Estimate: 2
   - Priority: 2
   - Status: Incomplete

+## Admin

+- US Admin Edit page
+  - Description: An admin should be able to edit the front page
+  - Estimate: 2
+  - Priority: 2
+  - Status: Incomplete

+- US Admin review applications
+  - Description: An admin should be able to view and approve/disallow applications
+  - Estimate: 2
+  - Priority: 2
+  - Status: Incomplete

+- US Admin view registered guests
+  - Description: An admin should be able to view who all is registered guests
+  - Estimate: 2
+  - Priority: 2
+  - Status: Incomplete

+- US Admin Make announcements
+  - Description: An admin should be able to make announcements on the home page
+  - Estimate: 2
+  - Priority: 2
+  - Status: Incomplete